UVADS/ds2001/programming_assignments/github/demo_github.md

 `git push`

 Note this will push the commit to the repo that you cloned.
+You should be able to now see the commit in the GitHub repo.

+To see a list of remote repos available, you can enter:

+`git remote -v`

+---

+**`git pull`**

+When you want to sync your repo, you will use some form of `git pull` depending on how you wish to sync.

+If you forked a repo and then cloned it, `git pull` will pull from the forked repo.

+How can you pull from the original repo?